ViachKakovskyi/kakovskyi.github.io/talks/index.md

 </amp-img>

 I enjoy knowledge sharing and technical conferences.
-Sometimes I give my own talks about the techniques which we apply in the production environment.
+Sometimes I give my talks about the techniques which we apply in the production environment.
 For instance, I did talks at PyCon Ukraine, PyCon Poland, WebCamp Ukraine and other local meetups like Austin Python Meetup and Kyiv Python Meetup.

 <amp-img
     media="(max-width: 599px)"
     src="{{ site.cdn.http }}/photos/pyconua-hor.png"
-    alt="viach-bitbucket"
+    alt="Speaking at PyCon Ukraine 2016"
     width="480"
     height="350"
     layout="responsive">